 Through its Medical Amnesty Policy, Bucknell University encourages its students to seek and/or call for assistance for themselves or others when someone is overly intoxicated and is in need of medical assistance.
 Amnesty is available to the student calling as well as the student needing assistance.
-A call for assistance should be made promptly, because the health, safety and well-being of the student that is potentially in danger is paramount.
-A call for assistance may be directed to Bucknell Public Safety (BUPS), a local police officer or agency (such as Buffalo Valley Police Department or by calling 911), the Dean-on-Call, or, in the residence halls, the RA.
-Bucknell’s goal through this amnesty policy is to reduce barriers and alleviate potential consequences to insure that our students seek the appropriate and necessary assistance.
+A call for assistance should be made promptly because the health, safety and well-being of the student that is potentially in danger is paramount.
+A call for assistance may be directed to Bucknell Public Safety (BUPS), a local police officer or agency (such as Buffalo Valley Regional Police Department or by calling 911), the Student Affairs Staff On-Call (SASOC) or in the residence halls, the RA.
+Bucknell’s goal through this amnesty policy is to reduce barriers and alleviate potential consequences to ensure that our students seek the appropriate and necessary assistance.

-A student for whom a call for assistance is made will not be assessed alcohol points or a fine under the Student Conduct process, nor will the individual who made the call.
-Likewise, when leadership of a recognized student organization makes a call for assistance for a student attending the organization’s function, the organization will not be subject to a university fine or further punitive consequences, nor will the student who made the call.
+A student for whom a call for assistance is made will not be subject to official sanctions and conduct record under the Student Conduct process, nor will the individual who made the call.
+Likewise, when leadership of a recognized student organization makes a call for assistance for a student or a guest attending the organization’s function, the organization will not be subject to University code of conduct sanctions, nor will the student who made the call.

-- If a student is repeatedly the subject of calls for assistance, there may be additional consequences as a result of the University’s increased concern for that student, including additional counseling sessions, educational follow up with university administrators, and/or a full behavioral assessment which may lead to a university mandated withdrawal.
+If a student is repeatedly the subject of calls for assistance, there may be additional consequences as a result of the University’s increased concern for that student, including additional counseling sessions, educational follow up with University administrators and/or a full behavioral assessment which may lead to a University mandated leave of absence.

-- This Policy applies only to those students or organizations who seek emergency medical assistance in connection with an alcohol-related medical emergency and does not apply to individuals experiencing an alcohol-related medical emergency who are found by University employees. (i.e. Public Safety Officers, Faculty, administrative staff, residence hall staff including RA’s).
+This Policy applies only to those students or organizations seeking emergency medical assistance in connection with an alcohol-related medical emergency and does not apply to individuals experiencing an alcohol-related medical emergency who are found by University employees (i.e. Public Safety Officers, faculty, administrative staff, residence hall staff including RA’s).

-This policy is also available as a pdf (Bucknell University Medical Amnesty Policy, July 16, 2013).
+This policy is also available as a pdf (Bucknell University Medical Amnesty Policy).